devosm1030/minute-spa/packages/AppState/README.md

 ### `appState.set(eventName, data, persist?)`

 Set or update state and notify subscribers.
+Subscribers will be notified regardless of whether or not the data for the event has changed from it's prior value.

 **Parameters:**

 - `eventName` (string, required) - Name of the event/state key
 - `data` (any, required) - Value to store (must be JSON-serializable if persisting)
-- `persist` (boolean, optional, default: `false`) - Whether to persist to sessionStorage
+- `persist` (boolean, optional, default: `false`) - Whether to persist to sessionStorage.
+Only applicable in a browser envrionment.

 **Returns:** The `data` value that was set, or `undefined` if parameters are invalid